ThomasWaldmann/moin-2.0-dev/README.txt

 try reading the web server's documentation.
 Same thing applies for any other 3rd party software usually used with moin, but not written by the MoinMoin developers.

-Local:

-See docs/CHANGES                 for a version history.
-READ THIS!
-See docs/REQUIREMENTS            for a list of requirements.

 ACKNOWLEDGEMENTS